Henrik Haapala: Playing career

 On 1 June 2017, Haapala was signed as a free agent by the Florida Panthers to a two-year, entry-level contract.
 He began the 2017–18 season with the Springfield Thunderbirds of the American Hockey League, but was later called up by the Panthers and made his NHL debut on 22 November 2017 against the Toronto Maple Leafs, assisting on a goal by Nick Bjugstad in a 2–1 victory.
 Haapala appeared in 5 games with the Panthers before returning to Springfield.
 On 16 February 2018, the Panthers assigned Haapala on loan to his former team, Tappara of the Finnish Liiga.

 After returning to attend the Panthers 2018 training camp, Haapala upon failing to make the opening night roster for the 2018–19 season, was reassigned to Europe on loan, joining Swiss outfit, HC Lugano of the NL, on 5 October 2018.
 In 21 regular season appearances with Lugano, Haapala posted 3 goals and 15 points adding a further 5 points in 3 playoff contests.

 As an impending restricted free agent from the Panthers, Haapala opted to continue his career in Europe, signing a two-year contract with Finnish club, Jokerit of the KHL, on 17 May 2019.

-Haapala missed the entirety of his final season under contract with Jokerit in 2021–22 through injury, leaving the club after their withdrawal from the KHL and signing a long term contract with Finnish club, Ilves of the Liiga, on 1 March 2022.
+Haapala missed the entirety of his final season under contract with Jokerit in 2021–22 through injury, leaving the club after their withdrawal from the KHL and signing a long-term contract with Finnish club, Ilves of the Liiga, on 1 March 2022.

+After a season in the Swedish Hockey League with the Malmö Redhawks, Haapala returned for a third stint with his original club, Tappara of the Liiga, after agreeing to a three-year contract on 19 June 2025.